TroyMetrics/Benchmark-Overlays/README.md

 ## <img src="https://github.com/user-attachments/assets/179036d2-6af9-4d4e-a040-22ef446c96f4" width="20"> Power Alert

-This alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps per pin**, or drop to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage.<br>
+This alert is triggered when one or more 12VHPWR pins exceed the maximum rated specification of **9.2 amps**, or drops to **0 amps**, indicating a critical deviation from safe operating conditions that may result in power delivery failure or hardware damage.<br>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/daa67fbb-4e5a-465c-b924-4bf38ce30b2c" width="100%"><br><br>
 </p>